Spira (Final Fantasy): Creatures and races

 Although it is predominantly populated by humanoids, Spira features a variety of races.
 The people of Spira mainly reside in small towns and villages and cities like Bevelle and Luca.
 The Al Bhed is a unique ethnic group which plays an important role in the storyline and world of the games with distinctive green eyes with spiral-shaped pupils.
 The culture and conflicts of the Al Bhed permeate the games.
 The main character Rikku is Al Bhed, and Yuna is part Al Bhed on her mother's side and assistance in gaining through a cast of supporting Al Bhed character's, prevalent in Final Fantasy X-2.
-With the collapse of the teachings of Yevon and the wider acceptance of machina at the end of Final Fantasy X, prejudice against the Al Bhed seems to have eased significantly by the time of X-2, though it is still present.
+With the collapse of the teachings of Yevon and the wider acceptance of machina at the end of X, prejudice against the Al Bhed seems to have eased significantly by the time of X-2, though it is still present.

 The Al Bhed speak their own "language" which is really just a substitution cipher of Japanese (English in the English localization of the game), a system of transposing certain letters for others; however, within the game world, it is intended to be an actual language.
 The original Japanese version of the cipher uses the syllable-based kana system of writing where each symbol represents a combination of "consonant + vowel" or simply a vowel.
 Certain keywords are not translated into Al Bhed in the game, to give the impression of use of loanwords compared to modern foreign languages.
-Most keywords are proper nouns, but some common nouns also are not translated, such as "fiend" (e.g. Y fiend!
-Eh risyh teckieca!
-[A fiend!
-In human disguise!]).
+Most keywords are proper nouns, but some common nouns also are not translated, such as "fiend".
 Alexander Smith decided to "map common phonemes in English to common phonemes in Welsh" and gave preference to Welsh pronunciations, but had to work with new diphthongs to maintain consistency in the Al Bhed language.

 Several other races are found throughout Spira, including the Guado, the Hypello, and the Ronso races.
 The Guado are an arboreal humanoid race with long limbs and fingers, pale skin, and wild, tangled hair.
 The Guado are the keepers of the entryway to the Farplane, where the dead are sent and have the unique ability to "smell the deceased" and other abilities related to pyreflies.
 The Ronso are a race of horned, blue-furred, lion-like humanoids who live on Mt.
 Gagazet, which they consider sacred and guard fiercely.
 Ronso are tall and formidable warriors with a strong sense of honor and loyalty.
 A subplot of FFX involves Kimahri Ronso's conflict with his social status that results in his leadership of the Ronso in X-2.
 The Hypello are a docile, amphibious race with blue skin and live primarily in and around the area of the Moonflow.
 Though extremely quick and agile swimmers, they are the only race in Spira that does not participate in Blitzball tournaments.
 The male Hypello are all voiced by John DeMita.